sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 #endif
 };
 ```
-this is a skeleton of function pointers.
+This is a skeleton of function pointers.

-all the scheduling classes in the linux kernel are in a linked list, ordered by highiest priority, and the next pointer, points to the next scheduler class.
+All the scheduling classes in the linux kernel are in a linked list, ordered by highiest priority, and the next pointer, points to the next scheduler class.

 The scheduler walksthrough the highest scheduling class, to the lowest scheduling class.